 The Wired Goddess and Her Trombone

-The purpose of The Wired Goddess and Her Trombone project is to explore the theme of the goddess and further a repertoire for solo trombone and electronics that can be performed by college-age trombonists.
+The purpose of The Wired Goddess and Her Trombone project was to explore the theme of the goddess and further a repertoire for solo trombone and electronics that can be performed by college-age trombonists.
 The spirit is one of practicality, similar to Hindemiths Gebrauchsmusik.
 Often works are simply too difficult to play and or realize and thus receive one or two performances and die.
-With this project I (Abbie) would like to help composers create repertoire pieces that stick around, even if technology marches on.
-I will make one or more CDs of a selection of these works, and work for their publication so that the music and materials will be made available to trombonists worldwide.
+With this project I wanted to help composers create repertoire pieces that stick around, even if technology marches on.

-The thematic focus of these works centers loosely around the theme of the return of the Goddess, the balancing of the Feminine in us all.
-Possible points of departure could include Goddesses and their past and present aspects.
-I am still collecting works and invite all composers, men and women, to participate.
+The thematic focus of these works centered loosely around the theme of the return of the Goddess, the balancing of the Feminine in us all.
+Possible points of departure included Goddesses and their past and present aspects.

-To date twenty-seven works have been written or are in progress, of which I have premiered nine.
-Sixteen of them are by women, and eleven by men.
-The compositions include or will include several by composers quite prominent in the field such as Pauline Oliveros, David Jaffe, Elizabeth Hoffman, Maggie Payne, and Chris Brown.
-[All the works are listed in an appendix at the end of the interview.]
-Where possible, I like to work with each composer.
-I am interested in true exchange and interaction during the compositional gestation period.
-The work of partnerships and collaboration is especially in the spirit of this project.
-Premieres will likely take place in either the U.S., Germany or Italy.
+The compositions included composers quite prominent in the field such as Pauline Oliveros, David Jaffe, Elizabeth Hoffman, Maggie Payne, and Chris Brown.
+Where possible, workrf with each composer tp create a true exchange and interaction during the compositional gestation period.
+The work of partnerships and collaboration was especially in the spirit of this project.
+Premieres took place in the U.S and Germany.

 Southwest German State Radio (Sudwestfunk) broadcast a 14 minute report on my Wired Goddess Concert of November 27, 2000 at the Trossingen Musik Hochschule.
 Click here to see a transcription in German.